An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Concluding remarks and future work

 \section{Concluding remarks and future work}

-This paper proposed a hybrid approach, based on D\&R, BS, and PH, for the TEP problem under uncertainties.
-Each subproblem was solved by means of an integrated method that sequentially employs two heuristic procedures and the Gurobi solver.
-The first heuristic, D\&R, quickly obtains feasible solutions by removing candidate lines, starting from an initial solution with constructed candidate branches, based on their residual power flows, eventually repairing solutions with power flow violations.
+This paper propose\blue{s} a hybrid approach, based on D\&R, BS, and PH, for the TEP problem under uncertaint\blue{y}.
+Each subproblem \blue{is} solved by means of an integrated method that sequentially employs two heuristic procedures and the Gurobi solver.
+The first heuristic, D\&R, starts from an initial solution with constructed candidate lines. \blue{Next, it} quickly obtains feasible solutions by \blue{iteratively} removing candidate lines based on their residual power flows, eventually repairing solutions with power flow violations.
 The second heuristic, BS, simultaneously investigates multiple candidate solutions by attempting to remove various sets of candidate lines associated with large costs.
-Finally, the PH algorithm was used to break down large-scale stochastic problems into single-scenario subproblems, linearized by means of the DC-OPF approximation.
+Finally, the PH algorithm \blue{decomposes} large-scale stochastic problems into single-scenario subproblems, \blue{which are} linearized by means of the DC-OPF approximation.